SAP-archive/Fiori-for-iOS-Roadshow-2019/Guides/1_Make_It_Your_Own/5_Add_Your_Own_Touch.md

 ![emptytv](https://user-images.githubusercontent.com/9074514/66825540-bb452500-ef4a-11e9-9410-f2be866d6caa.png)

-The dataservice is instantiated in the AppDelegate, to get an instance of the AppDelegate for all of your UITableViewController please add the following lines outside of your closing class bracket.
+The dataservice is instantiated in the AppDelegate, to get an instance of the AppDelegate for all of your UITableViewController please add the following lines outside of your closing class brackets of the AppDelegate.swift class.

 ```Swift